Nintendo Entertainment System

-The Nintendo Entertainment System (NES) is an 8-bit home video game console developed and marketed by Nintendo.
-It was released in Japan on July 15, 1983, as the and released as the redesigned NES in test markets in the United States on October 18, 1985, followed by a nationwide launch on September 27, 1986.
-The NES was distributed in Europe, Australia, and parts of Asia throughout the 1980s under various names.
-As a third-generation console, it mainly competed with Sega's Master System.
+The Nintendo Entertainment System (NES) is a home video game console developed and marketed by Nintendo.
+It was released as the in Japan on July 15, 1983, and as the NES in test markets in the United States on October 18, 1985, followed by a nationwide launch on September 27, 1986.
+The NES was distributed in Europe, Australia, and parts of Asia throughout the 1980s.
+It was Nintendo's first programmable home console, succeeding the Color TV-Game line of dedicated consoles, and primarily competed with Sega's Master System in the third generation of video game consoles.

-Nintendo president Hiroshi Yamauchi called for a simple, cheap console that could run arcade games on cartridges.
-The Famicom was designed by Masayuki Uemura, with its controller design reused from Nintendo's portable Game & Watch hardware.
-The western NES model was designed by Lance Barr and Don James to resemble a video cassette recorder.
-To aid the console's acceptance in stores, Nintendo released add-ons such as the Zapper, a light gun for shooting games, and R.O.B., a toy robot.
+The engineer Masayuki Uemura designed the 8-bit Famicom after Nintendo's president Hiroshi Yamauchi called for a simple, cheap console that could run arcade games from cartridges.
+Its hardware was based on that of Nintendo's arcade game Donkey Kong (1981) and its controller design was reused from Nintendo's portable Game & Watch hardware.
+For Western markets, Lance Barr and Don James redesigned it as the NES to resemble a video cassette recorder.
+To aid its acceptance in stores, Nintendo released add-ons such as the Zapper, a light gun for shooting games, and R.O.B., a toy robot.
+In Japan, Nintendo released the Famicom Disk System add-on to distribute games on floppy disks, although it gradually reduced support for the peripheral due to hardware constraints.